← All field notes

 The $5M Mistake: I've seen founders give 50/50 splits at idea stage, then raise a $10M Series A 18 months later.
 That co-founder's equity: $5M.
 Could've been hired for $120K total over that period.

+The market standard for technical cofounder vesting is four years with a one-year cliff.
 Vesting protects you if your co-founder quits, gets fired, or stops contributing.
 Never give equity without vesting.

 Standard Vesting Structure (4-Year with 1-Year Cliff)